iclcv/icl/doc/icl-manual/tutorials/hello-icl.rst

 #########

 Let's start with a very simple example, which visualizes a demo image only.
-The basic Idea for this chapter is to help you to set up all you environment variables to easily compile and run your example code.
+The basic idea for this chapter is to help you to set up all your environment variables to easily compile and run your example code.

 +--------------------------------------------+----------------------------------+
 | .. literalinclude:: examples/hello-icl.cpp | .. figure:: images/hello-icl.png |